-20. What is the cost for Chain of Custody?
+19. What is the cost for Chain of Custody?

-Global Trust/SAI Global, SCS Global Services, and MRAG Americas, Inc. are RFM approved CBs who perform CoC audits for the RFM Program.
+Global Trust/SAI Global, SCS Global Services, and MRAG Americas, Inc. are RFM-approved CBs who perform CoC audits for the RFM Program.
 The cost of your assessment will vary depending on the complexity and size of your organization.
+Single-site audits typically range between \$1,500 - \$2,500.
+Costs for multi-site audits vary depending on complexity.

-Companies who currently have MSC CoC through one of the RFM approved CBs can do a combined RFM/MSC certification audit and add RFM for approximately 20% more (price may vary between a single site vs. a multi-site audit).
+Companies who currently have MSC CoC through one of the RFM-approved CBs can do a combined RFM/MSC certification audit and add RFM for approximately 20% more (price may vary between a single site vs. a multi-site audit).
 Each CB can be contacted for a price quote: https://rfmcertification.org/chain-of-custody/coc-certification-bodies/

-21. How long does it take and what is the length of the Chain of Custody Certificate?
+20. How long does it take and what is the length of the Chain of Custody Certificate?
 You should plan 1-3 months for the application and audit process.
 The better prepared you are for the audit can help reduce time and costs.
 Certificates are valid for three years with annual surveillance.
 On-going certification is maintained where there is substantive and demonstrable evidence that the applicant remains in compliance with the criteria of the Standard.

-22. Can a company use the same Certification Body for RFM and the Marine Stewardship Council (MSC) Chain of Custody audits?
+21. Can a company use the same Certification Body for RFM and the Marine Stewardship Council (MSC) Chain of Custody audits?

-Yes, if your current MSC Chain of Custody audit is performed by either of the two RFM approved CBs (Global Trust/SAI Global, SCS Global Services, or MRAG Americas, Inc.).
+Yes, if your current MSC Chain of Custody audit is performed by any of the RFM approved CBs (Global Trust/SAI Global, SCS Global Services, or MRAG Americas, Inc.).
 You can add RFM Chain of Custody for approximately 20% more.
-This price may vary depending on single vs. multisite audits.
+This price may vary depending on single vs. multi-site audits.

-23. Where can I find a list of RFM Certified Companies?
+22. Where can I find a list of RFM Certified Companies?